 Although the Roman culture held strong beliefs in the jewels protection at sea.
 Many other Roman fables spoke of Aquamarine in a different light.

-By the second century BC Egypt began importing the jewel from India.
+By the second century, BC Egypt began importing the jewel from India.
 Possibly under the influences of Rome.
 While Lapis is the prominent gem of ancient Egypt, Aquamarine became a symbol of happiness and everlasting youth.
 Using the Roman association to the sea, Egyptians related the new gem to Turquoise.
 A stone which symbolizes the sea in their culture.

-During this era Rome had many subjects including the Hebrew.
+During this era, Rome had many subjects including the Hebrew.
 Who eventually adopted parts of Roman culture to fit within their own beliefs.
-To the Hebrew the translucent jewel signified tranquil waters and safe journeys under clear skies.
+To the Hebrew, the translucent jewel signified tranquil waters and safe journeys under clear skies.

 As the source of Aquamarine during these times.
 It is only fitting that India too should have beliefs and tales of the jewel.
-In Buddhism the gem is a symbol to remind one of the ocean, of love, and mercy.
+In Buddhism, the gem is a symbol to remind one of the ocean, of love, and mercy.
 From these ideals the tradition of gifting a new bride the gem the morning after her wedding was born.
 As well as the thought that Aquamarine has the power to renew old love.
 While many of the medical uses attributed to the jewel also have their roots in Indian lore.

 Aquamarine into the Middle Ages

 By the turn of the Middle Ages rulers, and nobles alike sought out sorcerers as their mentors and advisors.
-These soothsayers predicting the outcome of wars or conjuring up a prophecies which predicted the steps a ruler should take to benefit the kingdom’s reign.
+These soothsayers predicting the outcome of wars or conjuring up a prophecy which predicted the steps a ruler should take to benefit the kingdom’s reign.

-While a wide range of methods were used, from reading tea-leaves to the reading of one’s palm.
+While a wide range of methods was used, from reading tea-leaves to the reading of one’s palm.
 The Crystal Ball became a tool many would use.
 With many claiming the Aquamarine crystal to be the most effective.
 Especially under the forces of a full moon.
 Where it is said the magnetic pull of moon intensifies the crystals power.

 In 1377, William Langland wrote “The Vision Concerning Piers and the Plowman,”, In which he uses the teaching of Damigeron to proclaim Aquamarine’s powers to purify and protect one from poison.
 A theory which soon spread across Europe.